Article Overview: Historic Sites In Tennessee

 6. Trail Of Tears National Historic Trail

-The Trail of Tears National Historic Trail is a commemorative trail that follows the route of the forced relocation of Native American tribes in the southeastern United States in the 1830s.
+The Trail of Tears National Historic Trail commemorates the forced removal of the Cherokee Nation from their ancestral lands in the southeastern United States to Indian Territory in present-day Oklahoma in 1838-1839.

 CHECK OUT: 10 MUST-SEE Historic Sites In South Carolina